Open Aviation Safety is being built.

 EASA's recently released AI Roadmap 2.0 makes extensive use of a 'human-centric' and 'trustworthy' approach towards AI implementation, touting the need for human factors.

-However, the directionality of this inititative is for reduced crew operation (RCO), single pilot operations (SPO), and the 'ulitimate step towards autonomy' (EASA, 2024).
+However, the goal of this inititative is for reduced crew operation (RCO), single pilot operations (SPO), and the 'ulitimate step towards autonomy' (EASA, 2024).

-Human factors is therefore being radically redefined.
-No longer is it a genre of CRM, TEM, shared mental models, communication and the like, but rather strictly a human-machine interface (HMI) problem to be overcome.
+Human factors is therefore being turned on its head.
+No longer is it a genre of CRM, TEM, shared mental models and the like, but rather a human-machine interface (HMI) problem to be overcome on the way to autonomous flight.

 Our customers say about us